1GodLess5/employee-management-system/README.md

 # Employee Management System Backend

-The **Employee Management System Backend** is a Spring Boot application designed to provide the server-side functionality for managing employees.
+The **Employee Management System Backend** is a Spring Boot application that provides server-side functionality for managing employees.
 This application exposes a REST API to interact with the employee data and supports full CRUD (Create, Read, Update, Delete) operations. <br/><br/>
 You can find the frontend here: [Employee Management System Frontend](https://github.com/1GodLess5/employee-management-system-frontend).

 ---